baharbiazar/fraud_detection/overview.md

 <img src="images/transactions.png" width="700" />

 - Step 2:
 Using latitude and longitude to visualize the data distribution.
+Seems most of the transactions in Asia are fraudulent.

 3. Look at the features.
 Make note of ones you think will be particularly useful to you.